 Our Physical Therapy Department provides comprehensive physical therapy services including treatment of activity-related injuries, post-surgical rehabilitation and treatment of chronic/overuse injuries.
 Our staff consists of physical therapists and athletic trainers with expertise in a variety of patient populations ranging from elite, tactical and adaptive athletes, performing artists (dancers and musicians) as well as general student and staff populations.

-GET MOVING NOW:
+GET MOVING NOW: ON-DEMAND VIRTUAL OFFERINGS

 2021 National Recreation Movement -access to live and pre-recorded workout videos from 40 campus rec centers across the country.